fbpx Skip to content

 VA loans allow sellers to contribute up to 4% of the home’s appraised value towards the buyer’s closing costs and other concessions.
 This can reduce your upfront expenses.

 Seller concessions are part of the overall negotiation process.
-Be prepared to justify your request, especially in competitive markets, and to offer a slightly higher purchase price in exchange for the seller covering more of the closing costs.
+Be prepared to justify your request, especially in competitive markets, and offer a slightly higher purchase price in exchange for the seller covering more of the closing costs.

 Lender Credits

-Many lenders offer what’s known as a “lender credit.”
+Many lenders offer what’s known as “lender credit.”
 In this arrangement, the lender agrees to cover part of your closing costs in exchange for a slightly higher interest rate on your mortgage.
 For example, a lender might offer to cover $5,000 in closing costs in exchange for increasing your interest rate by 0.25%.
 This could save you money upfront, but you’ll pay more over the life of the loan due to the higher interest rate.

 Find the Best Offer